Size-dependent surface energies of Au nanoparticles: Discussion

 \subsection{Surface induced excess energy}

-In order to eliminate the above described problem with estimation of the exact surface area of the nanoobjects, we introduced a new quantity expressing the surface-induced excess energy with respect to the bulk energy corresponding to the same amount, $N$, of atoms which compose the nanoobject:
+As mentioned above and discussed in the literature, the surace area of nanoparticles is an ill-defined quantity.
+In order to eliminate this problem, we introduce a new quantity $E_{\text{excess}}$ expressing the surface-induced excess energy with respect to the bulk energy corresponding to the same number, $N$, of atoms as in the nanoparticle, normalised to 1 atom, as

-where $E_{\text{fcc-Au}}$ is the energy per atom of ideal bulk fcc-Au.
 A similar concept has been previously demonstrated to work also for energetics of carbon fullerenes \cite{Holec2010-dr}, or even for elasticity of nanoporous gold \cite{Mameka2014-as}.
-If the excess energy is evaluated for nanocubes, nanospheres, and cuboctahedrons, a linear relationship between $\log E_{\text{excess}}$ and $\log N$ is obtained independent of the nanoparticle shape (Fig.~\ref{fig:excess_energy}).
-This suggests that the excess energy is a power law function of the total number of atoms (object size).
-This fit (the solid line in Fig.~\ref{fig:excess_energy}) gives
+If the excess energy, $E_{\text{excess}}$, is evaluated for nanocubes, nanospheres, and cuboctahedrons, a linear relationship between $\log E_{\text{excess}}$ and $\log N$ is obtained independent of the nanoparticle shape (Fig.~\ref{fig:excess_energy}).
+This suggests that the excess energy is a power law function of the total number of atoms (nanoparticle size).
+This fit (the dashed line in Fig.~\ref{fig:excess_energy}) gives

 Recalling the idea that the surface energy is genuinely connected with the broken bonds (bb), we now establish the energy needed to ``break'' a bond.
-An $n\times n\times n$ nanocube contains atoms with 4 different nearest neighbour coordinations: 8 atoms with 9 bb forming corners (i.e., 3-coordinated atoms), $(12n-12)$ atoms with 7 bb forming the edges (i.e., 5-coordinated atoms), $(12n^2-12n+6)$ atoms with 4 bb forming the surface facets (i.e., 8-coordinated atoms), and $(4n^3-6n^2+3n-1)$ bulk atoms with no bb (i.e., fully 12-coordinated atoms).
-If we simply assume that all bonds ``cost'' the the same energy $E_{\text{bond}}$ to break them, and express the excess energy as \begin{widetext}
+Let us consider an $n\times n\times n$ nanocube containing atoms with 4 different nearest neighbour coordinations: 8 atoms with 9 bb forming corners (i.e., 3-coordinated atoms), $(12n-12)$ atoms with 7 bb forming the edges (i.e., 5-coordinated atoms), $(12n^2-12n+6)$ atoms with 4 bb forming the surface facets (i.e., 8-coordinated atoms), and $(4n^3-6n^2+3n-1)$ bulk atoms with no bb (i.e., fully 12-coordinated atoms).
+If we simply assume that all bonds ``cost'' the the same energy $E_{\text{bond}}$ to break them, the excess energy follows as a sum of the contributions described above, as